input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-10-transactions.md

 scheme, transactions and proofs are stored in two separate places in a block, and can be processed independently.

-## Transaction Distribution
+## Stake Distribution

-Transaction distribution is another part of Cardano SL, not directly related to delegation, but one we can exploit for its benefit.
+Stake distribution is another part of Cardano SL, not directly related to delegation, but one we can exploit for its benefit.

 Some addresses have multiple owners, which poses a problem of stake computation as per